Flowering TRees-Dogwood

 Dogwood Anthracnose is the most prevalent and dangerous.
 It is capable of killing large numbers of trees in the landscape.
 It is caused by a fungus called Discula destructiva.
 How expressive a name! it presents itself as spots on the leaves and flower bracts.
 The spots appear first on the lower branches of the trees and move upward.
 The spots are tan with purple edges.
 They develop dry brown margins or large blotches.

-The infection then spreads and brown, sunken areas occur (these are cankers)
+The infection then spreads, and brown, sunken areas occur (these are cankers)

 How to Prevent and Treat

-Observation is the first step in IPM (integrated pest management) and it is the best and easiest practice in the garden.
+Observation is the first step in IPM (integrated pest management), and it is the best and easiest practice in the garden.
 Look at the plants often.
 It is a great way to drink morning coffee while walking in the garden.
 Look for changes every day.
 It is free and pleasant.

 Plant disease-resistant varieties.
 Check with your local County Extension Service.
 This service will have access to the latest and most local research from your own state university.

-This is the most devastating disease of dogwoods.
+This is the most devastating disease of dogwood.
 Mechanical and chemical aids will help.
 Remove any damaged leaves and branches from near the trees.
 Rake debris.
 Use fungicide sprays in early spring to protect the new buds.
 Follow the directions on the label.

 Insects and Pests

-Dogwood club ball midge-here, a small fly lays its eggs on the tree and the gall develops.
+Dogwood club ball midge-here, a small fly lays its eggs on the tree, and the gall develops.
 An early symptom is a wilted and deformed leaf.
 Cut off and burn the affected branch.

 Summary